Skip to content

 All customers will be expected to complete an ABD in accordance with our current FedRAMP processes found here.

-Any changes to the ABD will require a new diagram to be added to the customer’s account and the changes should be communicated to Agency Security, 3PAO, and the customer's sponsor.
+For any changes to the ABD, you must add a new diagram to your account and communicate the changes to Agency Security, 3PAO, and your sponsor.

 Image hardening